What Have We Done?

 Presentations were given to Capitol Hill staffers to make Congress aware of the economic, educational and employment potential of the new markets.
 Spaceport Associates has supported public awareness of space tourism via articles, op-eds, and by Webber’s chairing and membership of panels on space tourism, spaceports and space financing at conferences organized by the National Space Society, The American Institute of Aeronautics and Astronautics, the Washington Space Business Round Table, The Space Commerce Roundtable, etc.

-In addition to writing The Wright Stuff – The Century of Effort Behind your Ticket to Space, published by Apogee in 2010, and No Bucks, No Buck Rogers – Creating the Business of Commercial Space, published by Curtis Press in 2017, Webber has been joint author of the following books: Kids to Space, 2006, Apogee, Beyond Earth, 2006, Apogee, Space Enterprise, 2009, Praxis, Space Law – Legal Contours, 2009, Amicus, and Tourism and Developments, 2013, Nova.
+In addition to writing The Wright Stuff – The Century of Effort Behind your Ticket to Space, published by Apogee in 2010, and No Bucks, No Buck Rogers – Creating the Business of Commercial Space, and Afterglow – Reflections on the Golden Age of Moon Explorers, published by Curtis Press in 2017, Webber has been joint author of the following books: Kids to Space, 2006, Apogee, Beyond Earth, 2006, Apogee, Space Enterprise, 2009, Praxis, Space Law – Legal Contours, 2009, Amicus, and Tourism and Developments, 2013, Nova, etc.